smitpi/PWSHModule/docs/docs/index.md

 # PWSHModule

 ## Description
-Uses a Config file to install and maintain a list of PowerShell Modules
+Uses a GitHub Gist file to install and maintain a list of PowerShell Modules, you can create more than one lists and use that custom install modules from different repositories and different versions

 ## Getting Started
 - Install from PowerShell Gallery [PS Gallery](https://www.powershellgallery.com/packages/PWSHModule)